undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 Version history:

 1.061 / May 23, 2023
-- Changed the click actions for username and the first album color, see "How to use".
+- Changed the click actions for username and the first album color, see "How to use" for more information.

 1.06 / May 23, 2023
 - Moved the username and background color values into a separate config file.